Nutomic/movecerts/README.md

 ## Dependencies

-The RootCommands library (licensed under Apache 2.0)  is used for root access, and included in the `libraries/` folder.
+The [libsuperuser](https://github.com/Chainfire/libsuperuser) library (licensed under Apache 2.0)  is used for root access, and included as a git submodule in the `libraries/` folder.

 ## License